Christian Upshaw

-Christian "T-Bear" Upshaw (October 1, 1986) is a Canadian professional basketball player who played two seasons in the National Basketball League of Canada (NBL) and one season in the American Basketball Association (ABA).
+Christian "T-Bear" Upshaw (born October 1, 1986) is a Canadian professional basketball player who played two seasons in the National Basketball League of Canada (NBL) and one season in the American Basketball Association (ABA).

 Early life and high school career

 Upshaw was born on October 1, 1986, and raised in the Halifax neighborhood of Mulgrave Park.

+Early on, he joined the Community YMCA Panthers Basketball program.
 Upshaw attended Highland Park Junior High School and began to play organized basketball in Grade 8.
 He also played for the Africville Lakers in the Bantam (Under 14) and Midget (Under 16) boy's divisions in the local Metro Basketball Association.

 Upshaw attended St. Patrick's High School in Halifax.
 He spent three years as a point guard for the St. Patrick's High School Fighting Irish, winning three consecutive provincial championships.

 In 2005, Upshaw was named high school All-Canadian and was one of the best high school players in the country.
 He was selected to play in the Adidas All-Canadian High School Basketball Game.

 Upshaw finished his high school athletic career by leading the St. Pat's Fighting Irish to a third consecutive provincial title.
 He scored 37 points to edge the Truro Cobequid Educational Centre Cougars.
 He was named the Halifax Metro League MVP for the 2004–05 season.

 He was also a two-time 100-meter sprint champion and a football wide receiver in high school.